June 8, 2020

 Your stomach is directly connected to your brain through nerves.
 When you’re stressed, your brain sends signals to flood the intestinal area with hormones and neurotransmitters.
 This can result in the common feelings of “knot in your stomach”, slowing down or speeding up of your gastrointestinal tract, spasms, increased acid secretion, heartburn, and bloating caused by air swallowing, a common response to stress.

-The physical effects of stress in your stomach and gastrointestinal tract then registers in your brain as more stress.
+The physical effects of stress in your stomach and gastrointestinal tract then register in your brain as more stress.
 The more stress the brain feels, the more hormones and chemicals it releases.
 It’s a vicious cycle of stress and discomfort.

 Bowel Movement Troubles